 Carbon Capture & Storage Summit

-June 12-14, 2023 ~ Omaha, NECo-located with the International Fuel Ethanol Workshop & Expo
+June 9-11, 2025 ~ Omaha, NECo-located with the International Fuel Ethanol Workshop & Expo

 Capturing and storing carbon dioxide in underground wells has the potential to become the most consequential technological deployment in the history of the broader biofuels industry.
 Deploying effective carbon capture and storage at biofuels plants will cement ethanol and biodiesel as the lowest carbon liquid fuels commercially available in the marketplace.
 The Carbon Capture & Storage Summit will offer attendees a comprehensive look at the economics of carbon capture and storage, the infrastructure required to make it possible and the financial and marketplace impacts to participating producers.

-g admission to all conference sessions (co-located events, plenary sessions and breakout sessions), entry to the Expo, all meal functions, and speaker presentations (available on conference app during the event).
+Access to all events at one price - including admission to all conference sessions (co-located events, plenary sessions and breakout sessions), entry to the Expo, all meal functions, and speaker presentations (available on conference app during the event).
 Producers Attend for Free.

 If you have any questions on registration or rates please give us a call at 866-746-8385.